DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - You will [upload article metadata](/publisher/uploadfile) to us if you are able to.
 - You will regularly review your indexed journals and ensure their compliance with current DOAJ criteria.

-As is described in [our Code of Conduct](/code-of-conduct/), we will treat you with respect and courtesy.
+As described in [our Code of Conduct](/code-of-conduct/), we will treat you with respect and courtesy.
 We expect you to do the same.

 ### Emails from us